Skip to Content

 Maine's history holds a special place in my heart, and I was inspired to capture this moment when one of the Tay's beams was being swept into the ocean.
 For centuries, artists have been inspired to capture current events through their work.
 Only in recent history have artists left the photojournalism to the photographers, focusing more on creating pieces with a broader audience in mind.
 But for the first time, I feel like I understand the historical importance of an artist’s role in society: to allow oneself to be moved by current events and to create art that captures those emotions while preserving local history.

-Ethereal Dawn - Oil on Canvas - 9 x 12
+Sea Bobber - Oil on Canvas - 5 x 7

 $175.00